 This BBA Programme is well designed with a unique combination of different management courses and suits the industry's demands today.
 This combination is a result of a well-thought-out process, which ensures a student to take the first step towards pursuing his choice of specialization in the ever-expanding vast field of management.

-Hence, the BBA programme helps the learners to explore the job opportunities while creating an 'edge' over other graduates who compete with them in the placement arena.
+Hence, the BBA programme helps the learners to explore the job opportunities while creating an a) Relevance of the Programme with DPU's Mission and Goals

+'edge' over other graduates who compete with them in the placement arena.